 The Withholding Form, Request for Reimbursement Form, and the Insured Statement all contain language that the property owner has not received a duplication of benefits (see question #2) and that the statements contained in the document are true and correct and the property owner understands the County is relying on the truth and accuracy of the statement.

 10. If my insurance company has already paid me debris removal designated insurance funds, and I receive the County’s invoice, when is payment due?

 - If your insurance policy has a specified amount for debris removal designated insurance funds, you do not owe anything until you have completed your property’s debris removal (including trees) and/or completed any repairs to your property caused by the Government-Sponsored Debris Removal Program.

-11. If my policy allows debris removal insurance funds to be used for rebuilding, will you still seek to collect CalOES/FEMA’s debris removal costs from my insurance carrier or from me?
+11. If my policy does not specify an amount for debris removal, will you still seek to collect CalOES/FEMA’s debris removal costs from my insurance carrier or from me?